kmeshx/markerlessmotioncapture/README.md

 # markerlessmotioncapture

-getbbox gives boundary of cheetah in a video
+get_cheetah_one is option one to get boundary of cheetah in a video